GregoireHebert/api-platform-batch/readme.md

 > If the service receives a batch request with an invalid set of headers it MUST return a 4xx response code and perform no further processing of the batch request.

-Nothing too fancy, Symfony `HttpFoundation` component has a `StreamedResponse` class.
+Symfony `HttpFoundation` component has a `StreamedResponse` class.

 ### Referencing New Entities

 > Entities created by an Insert request can be referenced in the request URL of subsequent requests within the same change set.

-Api Platform Sets a `_api_write_item_iri` attribute in the request after processing a write operation.
+API Platform Sets a `_api_write_item_iri` attribute in the request after processing a write operation.
 This will be used for further reference.
+Therefore, we need to use an RDF format to ensure the reference capabilities.

 ### Batch Request Body